-Industrial advancement and development is mostly accompanied by a certain measure of fallouts, which reflect themselves in various forms.
-However, along with such drawbacks, another round of development and innovation sets in, further leading to evolution of solutions to handle such problems.
+Industrial advancement and development are mostly accompanied by a particular measure of fallouts, which reflect themselves in various forms.
+However, along with such drawbacks, another round of development and innovation sets in, further leading to an evolution of solutions to handle such problems.

-To begin with, to deal with study of solid waste management, it is first important to understand the basic concept of solid waste.
-Based on their source, general usage and user groups, solid waste can be generally classified into three different types of categories.
+To begin with and to deal with the study, it is first essential to understand the basic concept of solid waste.
+Based on their source, general usage, and user groups, solid waste can generally be classified into three different types of categories.
 These include:

-Moving on, the category of hazardous waste mostly comprises of industrial and hospital waste, mainly containing toxic substances, making solid waste management in such matters extremely important.
-Such hazardous waste is generally known to be highly toxic to humans, plants and animals, apart from being corrosive in nature as well.
+Moving on, the category of hazardous waste mostly comprises of industrial and hospital waste, mainly containing toxic substances, making the management of solid waste in such matters critical.
+Such hazardous waste is known to be highly toxic to humans, plants, and animals, apart from being corrosive as well.
 Even household waste such as old batteries, shoe polish, old tins, old medicines and medicine bottles can be classified as hazardous waste.

 Lastly, to understand the concept, it is the most important to understand the idea of hospital waste, which is generated during diagnosis, treatment or immunization of human beings or animals or even in research activities.